 Use this section to learn more about other resources essential to your students’ explorations.

 New resources are added to the POP Index regularly.
 To be notified when new resources are added to the website, subscribe by email or RSS feed on the POP Index homepage.

 Propose a New Tool

-If you discover an interesting resource that you would like to see added to the POP Index, please submit it by using the Propose a New Tool link on the POP Index homepage.
+If you find an interesting resource that you would like to see added to the POP Index, please submit it by using the Propose a New Tool link on the POP Index homepage.

 Please note that the POP Index is not a comprehensive list of all possible career options students may wish to explore.
-It is a complement to the activities found on the POP Links website and provides references to careers that do not have activities on this website.
+It is intended to complement the activities found on the POP Links website and provide references to careers that are not represented in the activity guides available on this website.
 To complete their career exploration, students should also consult other websites, read documents, meet with resource people, talk to their parents and peers, etc.